smuser90/ppro-docs/yocto/build-process.md

 ## Create /home/root/.profile and add the following line to it ##
 cd /home/root/pulse-nodejs; nice --20 node main.js&

 ## You now have a system that will auto-login and run the firmware ##

-## As a final step, git pull the firmware ##
-cd /home/root; git pull https://github.com/smuser90/pulse-nodejs.git

 ## reboot and everything should 'just work' ##